Th0dium/Time-locked-wallet/README.md

 # Time-Locked Wallet (Solana + Anchor)

-A minimal **time-locked SOL vault** built on Solana using Anchor, with a simple Next.js frontend.
+A **time-locked SOL vault** built on Solana using Anchor, with a simple Next.js frontend.
 Supports an optional administrator (*authority*) with granular rights.
 Deployed to Devnet with a live demo.